CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

       ![](media/rulevoilation.png)

-1. Navigate up in the error message and click the given link to remove the secret from the commit.
+1. Navigate up in the error message and click on the given link for ( To Push, remove secret from commits(s) or follow this URL to allow the secret).

    ![](media/rulevoilation4.png)